 Who Hasn’t dreamt of visiting the ancient Pyramids of Giza, the Tutankhamon’s Tomb, and the enigmatic Mummies?
 Egypt manages to find a way on everyone’s bucket list and why not?
 The country is drenched in history and mysteries that continue to amaze and baffle archeologists and scientists.
-The historians have been trying to crackle the intriguing history, traditions, and culture of the greatest civilization of the world for centuries, but with limited success.
+Historians have been trying to crackle the intriguing history, traditions, and culture of the greatest civilization of the world for centuries, but with limited success.

 After the end of the recent political turmoil, Egypt has seen a surge in tourism.
 Traveling to Egypt has become viable, easier, and safer.
 When you plan on visiting a destination, climatic condition plays a major part in deciding the time of travel.
 Egypt is located on the edge of the Sahara Desert, so you don’t have to worry about the cold and the rain.
 However, it can be quite hot and humid and that should be the primary consideration while deciding on the best time to visit Egypt.

 Visiting Egypt in November-February:

 This is undoubtedly the best time to visit Egypt.
 The temperatures are pleasant, with occasional showers – perfect for exploring the outdoor desert attractions.
 Nights and early mornings can be cold in the deserts, but nothing that a light jacket cannot manage.
 It is also the peak tourist season with inflated fares, low availability, and crowded sights.
 The holiday season of Christmas and New Year comes with skyrocketing rates and long queues, so it is better to avoid those dates.

 - Abu Simbel Sun Festival (Crowning Day) – 22nd February